mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 is preferred to

 ```
+m = pyo.ConcreteModel()
 m.x = pyo.Var(bounds.keys())
 ```

 ### Parameters

 Pyomo modelers may prefer to use native Python data structures rather declare and use instances of parameters created using the `pyomo.Param()` class.
+Use of Pyomo parameters, however, is encouraged for  particular circumstances.

+By default, Pyomo parameters are immutable which can prevent inadvertent changes to key model parameters.
+Parameters that define the size of index sets, or establish fixed upper or lower bounds on variables, are examples where defining an immutable Pyomo parameter is good practice.

-However, there are circumstances when Pyomo parameters are preferred.
-Pyomo parameters should be used
+Pyomo parameters should also be used

-* with `mutuable=True` should be used when a model will be solved for multiple parameter values.
+* with `mutuable=True`  when a model will be solved for multiple parameter values.
 * when the use of native Python data structures would reduce readability.
-* when developing more complex model requiring  clear interfaces among modules that document model data, provide default values and validation.
+* when developing complex model requiring  clear interfaces among modules that document model data, provide default values and validation.

 ### Variables